kalliste/seL4-c89/C89-PROJECT.md

 Casting that parameter to `(void)` quiets the stub and allows the strict build to progress into `src/kernel/thread.c`.
-Hoisting the reply-path locals out of the executable statements lets `doReplyTransfer` and `schedule` satisfy C90's declaration rules, so the pedantic build now runs until the generated capDL wrapper halts it with an "empty translation unit" error when no objects are present.
+Hoisting the reply-path locals out of the executable statements lets `doReplyTransfer` and `schedule` satisfy C90's declaration rules, so the pedantic build now runs until the next blocker.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86